nospamcalfee/pico-ap-configure/README.md

    it allows starting while completely nuked, or in a situation when there are multiple WIFI ssids, and all are not know via flash for ssid/passwords.
+## not quite a release adapt the example tcpserver and tcpclient code so it
+   can build separate from the example code.
+Also expanded for more flexible protocols over tcp.

+   See:.../pico-examples/pico_w/wifi/tcp_server/picow_tcp_server.c
+   and .../pico-examples/pico_w/wifi/tcp_client/picow_tcp_client.c.

+   This code expanded both the python test programs for the example test client/server and added a json client/server with python test programs.
+   Don't judge me on the python, it is my first attempt.

+   Only when I have 2 picows tossing json both ways will I make a real release.
 ## What this example does